docker/docs/content/manuals/security/for-admins/hardened-desktop/air-gapped-containers.md

 - `PROXY host_or_ip:port`: Tunnels this request through the HTTP proxy `host_or_ip:port`
 - `SOCKS5 host_or_ip:port`: Tunnels this request through the SOCKS proxy `host_or_ip:port`
-- `DIRECT`: Allows this request to go direct, without a proxy
+- `DIRECT`: Lets this request go direct, without a proxy
 - `PROXY reject.docker.internal:any_port`: Rejects this request

 In this particular example, HTTP and HTTPS requests for `internal.corp` are sent via the HTTP proxy `10.0.0.1:3128`.
 Requests to connect to IPs on the subnet `192.168.0.0/24` connect directly.
 All other requests are blocked.